-TYPE: Dollars TERM: Up to 27 months PURPOSE: To provide funds for enhanced instructional opportunities for immigrant children and youth designed to assist them in achieving in elementary and secondary schools, including activities designed to assist parents in becoming active participants in the education of their children and activities designed to support personnel to provide services specifically to immigrant children and youth.
+PURPOSE: To provide funds for enhanced instructional opportunities for immigrant children and youth designed to assist them in achieving in elementary and secondary schools, including activities designed to assist parents in becoming active participants in the education of their children and activities designed to support personnel to provide services specifically to immigrant children and youth.
 Also provides funds for additional basic instructional services that are directly attributable to the presence of eligible immigrant children and youth.

 ELIGIBILITY: LEAs/charter schools having a significant increase in the percentage of immigrant students enrolled in the current fiscal year as compared to the average of the two preceding fiscal years.

-The PRC 111 portion of the Title III Application in the NCCIP must be approved in order for the LEA/charter school to receive funding.
+The PRC 0111 portion of the Title III Application in the NCCIP must be approved in order for the LEA/charter school to receive funding.

 Applications are due in June of each year.

 FORMULA: Funds are allocated on the basis of an annual headcount of the LEA/charter schools immigrant students.

-- If an eligible LEA/charter school is a member of a consortium receiving an award under (PRC 104) and also receives an award under Title III- Significant Increase (PRC 111), the significant increase funds shall be allotted to the specific LEA.
-The LEA recipient may choose to expend PRC 111 funds only for their LEA OR to combine their awarded funds to benefit all the members of the consortium.
-The LEA and/or consortium Title III Application(s) must reflect how the funds will be expended. - Each project can be awarded funds for a period of time beginning July 1st and ending September 30th the following year.
+- 1) If an eligible LEA/charter school is a member of a consortium receiving an award under (PRC 0104) and also receives an award under Title III-Significant Increase (PRC 0111), the significant increase funds shall be allotted to the specific LEA.
+The LEA recipient may choose to expend PRC 0111 funds only for their LEA OR to combine their awarded funds to benefit all the members of the consortium.
+The LEA and/or consortium Title III Application(s) must reflect how the funds will be expended. - 2) Each project can be awarded funds for a period of time beginning July 1st and ending September 30th the following year.
 The Tydings Amendment can extend the grant period to 27 months by allowing unexpended funds as of September 30th to carry over.
+Funds are
-Funds are potentially available to LEAs/charter schools for 27 months, provided a project is submitted each year.

-- 3) LEA must be able to show how PRC 111 funding provides enhanced instructional opportunities for immigrant children and youth. - 4) Applications not submitted by November 30, will be subject to reversion.
+- potentially available to LEAs/charter schools for 27 months, provided a project is submitted each year. - 3) LEA must be able to show how PRC 0111 funding provides enhanced instructional opportunities for immigrant children and youth. - 4) Applications not submitted by November 30, will be subject to reversion.
 Program Administrators will notify the School Allotments Section of any LEA / charter school that does not have an approved budget. - 5) Reallocation of funds: Funding for current year projects not allocated will be redistributed to eligible units based on the current formula or program needs as determined by grant requirements by February. - 6) Funds must be used to supplement not supplant existing Federal, State, and local resources.
-ESEA section 3115 states, in (g) Supplement, Not Supplant-Federal funds made available under this subpart shall be used so as to supplement the level of Federal, State, and local public funds that, in the absence of such availability, would have been expended for programs for limited English proficient children and immigrant children and youth and in no case to supplant such Federal, State, and local public funds.
+ESEA section 3115 states, in (g) Supplement, Not Supplant- Federal funds made available under this subpart shall be used so as to supplement the level of Federal, State, and local public funds that, in the absence of such availability, would have been expended for programs for limited English proficient children and immigrant children and youth and in no case to supplant such Federal, State, and local public funds.

-ESEA TITLE IV, PART A - STUDENT SUPPORT AND ACADEMIC ENRICHMENT GRANTS (PRC 108)
+ESEA TITLE IV, PART A - STUDENT SUPPORT AND ACADEMIC ENRICHMENT GRANTS (PRC 0108)

-PROGRAM REPOR T CODE: 108

-UNIFORM CHART OF ACCOUNTS CODE: XXXX-108-XXX

-CFDA #: 84.424A

-TYPE: Dollars

-TERM: Up to 27 months

-PURPOSE: To improve student's academic achievement by increasing the capacity of States, local educational agencies, schools and local communities to 1) provide all students with access to a well-rounded education; 2) improve school conditions for student learning; and 3) improve the use of technology in order to improve the academic
+PURPOSE: To improve student's academic achievement by increasing the capacity of

+States, local educational agencies, schools and local communities to 1) provide all students with access to a well-rounded education;

+2) improve school conditions for student learning; and

-- achievement and digital literacy of all students.
-An LEA (shorten asked) is aligible for SSAE for do if the LEA (shorten ask - ELIGIBILITY: An LEA/charter school is eligible for SSAE funds if the LEA/charter school was eligible for Title I, Part A funds in the preceding fiscal year.
+3) improve the use of technology in order to improve the academic achievement and digital literacy of all students.

+ELIGIBILITY: An LEA/charter school is eligible for SSAE funds if the LEA/charter school was eligible for Title I, Part A funds in the preceding fiscal year.